Battle of Martynów (1699)

 The Battle of Martynów - took place at Martynów on 21 February 1699, ending in defeat of the Polish army.
 It was a battle between the armies of the Polish-Lithuanian Commonwealth and the Crimean Khanate.
 (Note: This was not the last plundering of the territories of the Polish-Lithuanian Commonwealth by the Tatars.
 Russian Russian troops, with the support of Cossacks and Kalmyks, defeated the Tatars during the Russo-Turkish war near Gorodishchina on February 15, 1739.
 Before this battle, the Tatars invaded and burned Krylov and Chigirin, and also attacked several villages of the Chigirinsky starost, capturing prisoners.
-On April 16, the newspaper Z Warszawy reported that the Tatars had released 988 people.)
+On April 16, the newspaper Z Warszawy reported that the Tatars had released 988 people).

 Background

 In December 1698, a Polish-Turkish peace treaty was signed in Karlowitz with provisions related to the end of the Polish-Turkish war (1683-1699), the Tatars were forbidden to invade the lands of the Republic.

-During the winter period in the military groupings (Moldavian, Pokuttya, Podestan and Lviv) in the border areas.
-In Tatar tactics, the most important objective was to obtain loot and to avoid losses of their own, which resulted in avoiding major clashes with enemy troops.
+During the winter, approximately 12,800 troops were stationed in military groupings (Moldavian, Pokuttya, Podestan and Lviv) in the border areas.
+Their task was to repel Tatar raids aimed at capturing slaves (jasyr) and seizing plunder.
+Tatar tactic included avoiding losses of their own, which resulted in avoidance of pitched battles with enemy troops.

+Tatar invasion

+The Tatar troops set out from Kamianets-Podilskyi in mid-January.
+Polish Historian Andrzej Gliwa estimated that the expeditionary force consisted of 4,000 to 5,000 horsemen, including approximately 3,000 Budjak Tatars supported by Wallachians and Moldovans.
+The units reached Medenychi via Sniatyn and established a camp there.
+Operating from that base between February 17 and 19, they plundered the southeastern part of the Przemyśl region.
+Around 7,000 people were taken captive.
+In the Przemyśl region, 92 villages were devastated (~10% of all).
+During the Tatar retreat from the Przemyśl region, Polish forces routed a Tatar detachment laden with plunder and captives; in the ensuing clash, several dozen Tatars were captured and many others were killed.